hyperware-ai/hyperdrive-desktop/README.md

 ## Tour

-We're excited to release the Kinode Desktop beta for Windows and Linux!
+We're excited to release the Hyperdrive Desktop beta for Windows and Linux!
 You can download the binaries here: https://github.com/hyperware-ai/hyperdrive-desktop/releases

 ![image](https://github.com/user-attachments/assets/22314b54-61ab-4e65-a1c4-0765ef5f02f5)